 Between 1998 and 2007 we adopted 6 children from Korea and Ethiopia, bringing us to a grand total of– yes– ten kids.
 Along the way I learned tons about homeschooling, living well on less, feeding my family great food, and mothering children from hard places.

 For a decade or so, I tried obstetric nursing, breathing mommas through labor and helping them get their babies get started nursing afterward.
 But then I discovered I’m actually a writer.
 I’ve been telling stories here since 2006.
-Along the way I wrote a couple books.
+Along the way I wrote three books.
 Family Feasts for $75 a Week came out in 2009 and shares the budgeting secrets and recipes I’ve learned over years of feeding

 an army 10 kids.
 A Sane Woman’s Guide to Raising a Large Family answers all sorts of other practical questions about large (and small) family logistics.
+My most recent book Forever Mom: What to Expect When You’re Adopting tells our adoption story alongside the stories of many other families who chose to build their families via adoption.

 If you’re interested in having me speak at your event, visit my speaking page, or contact me at: mary.owlhaven at gmail.com .
 I especially love to offer encouragement to new mommas, adoptive mommas and homeschoolers.